Review · Other Supplements

 Five deliverables, sized realistically:

 • Email support.
-An auto-responder sequence with tips and offers, not personal coaching.
+An auto-responder sequence with tips and upsell offers, not personal coaching.
 The first few emails are helpful reminders; the later ones are pitchy.

 How the marketing oversells